Bond-Ware is commissioned by POIUYT and is produced for the CO-OP section of the UNSEEN Photography fair in Amsterdam.

-Movement of Obedience ~ Paperweight 2017 in collaboration with Nora Hansen at DYE house 451 London
+Movement of Obedience ~ Paperweight 2017 in collaboration with Nora Hansen at DYE house 451 London.
+Images by DYE house 451.
+London (UK)

 Movement of Obedience ~ Paperweight is a project by Nora Hansen and Frederique Pisuisse in collaboration with DYE HOUSE 451.
 Following fashions' bold and fun-loving language, Nora and Frederique present a number of outfits designed to facilitate key characteristics for the guests and hosts of DYE HOUSE.